-Creating accessible HTML forms for websites and applications
+Creating HTML forms for websites and applications

-The following content summarizes the accessibility best-practices that are demonstrated in the following training course: “Live Training: Accessible HTML Forms”.
+The following content summarizes the accessibility best-practices that are demonstrated in the following training course: “Live Training: HTML Forms”.

 Are you a designer, developer or tester that works with custom built web-based HTML forms?